Web Hosting Performance Test: 120 Days of Real Data

 - You want completely hands-off WordPress management

-- Budget allows $15/month for convenience
+- Your budget allows $15/month for convenience

-- You need guaranteed resources (not shared)
+- You need guaranteed dedicated resources, not shared hosting

-- Downtime = significant revenue loss
+- Downtime causes significant revenue loss

 Biggest Lessons From 120 Days

-- Your optimization matters more than hosting choice.
-Image compression, caching, and theme selection affected speed 3-4x more than provider differences.
+- Your optimization matters more than your hosting choice.
+Image compression, caching, and theme selection affected speed 3–4x more than provider differences.

 - Uptime differences are marginal.
-99.89% vs 99.97% = 68 min vs 26 min downtime/month, mostly at 3 AM.
+99.89% vs 99.97% equals 23.75 minutes vs 6.5 minutes of monthly downtime, mostly between 2 and 4 AM.